Polymarket Fee Calculator

 How do Polymarket fees compare to sportsbooks?

-Polymarket fees range from 0.75% to 1.80% peak effective rate.
+Polymarket taker fees range from $0.75 to $1.80 per 100 shares depending on the category, with geopolitics markets being completely free.
 Traditional sportsbooks embed 4-6% vig on standard markets and 15-20% on parlays.
-On a $100 bet at even odds, you'd pay $0.75 on Polymarket Sports vs ~$5.00 on a typical sportsbook.
+On a $100 bet at even odds, you’d pay $1.50 on Polymarket Sports vs ~$5.00 on a typical sportsbook.